-Since the Audit Commission Report Number 66 published in April of this year, Hong Kong entrepreneur visa holders subject to a review of their business each time they seek to extend their stay, have got more of the same coming…
+Since the Audit Commission Report Number 66 published in April of 2016, Hong Kong entrepreneur visa holders subject to a review of their business each time they seek to extend their stay, have got more of the same coming…

 It’s time for my Hong Kong entrepreneur visa renewal and I’m confused as to whether it is under the ‘General Employment’ section or not?
 I have a small business that allows me to freelance for one specific company.
 Is that General Employment?